Zamani Zamri

-Muhammad Zamani Bin Md Zamri (born 31 May 2001) is a Singaporean footballer currently playing as a midfielder for Young Lions.
+Muhammad Zamani Bin Md Zamri (born 31 May 2001), better known as Zamani Zamri or just Zamani, is a Singaporean professional footballer who currently plays either as a winger, striker or midfielder for Singapore Premier League club Hougang United and the Singapore under-23 national team.

 Club career

 Zamani started his football career with Albirex Niigata in 2019.
 He spent one season with Albirex Niigata and moved to Young Lions FC.

 International career

 Zamani was called up to the Singapore U23 national squad for the 2022 AFF U-23 Championship held in Phnom Penh, Cambodia.